-- IELTS (Academic): A minimum overall score of 7, with minimum score of 6.5 in the writing and speaking modules.
+- IELTS (Academic): A minimum overall score of 7, with minimum score of 6.5 in any element.

-Imperial College considers IELTS and TOEFL scores to be valid for 2 years.
+Imperial College considers IELTS scores to be valid for 2 years.
 Scores must be valid at the beginning of your studies at Imperial College, should your application be successful.

 Global Health stream

 Applicants can elect to study for the broader title of MPH without reference to a specialisation or choose to graduate with a global health speciality: MPH (GH).
-As with the existing MPH, the Global Health stream will look to recruit high quality students.
+As with the existing MPH, the Global Health stream is looking to recruit high quality students.
 The stream has a limited number of places and securing a place on the course is expected to be highly competitive.
 Students with international work experience will provide a valuable contribution to the course environment and therefore work experience in a low- or middle-Income country setting is desirable.

-The Global Health stream carries the same minimum entry requirement as the MPH.
+The Global Health stream carries the same minimum entry requirements as the MPH.
 Given the statistics and epidemiology core courses in Term 1 suitable candidates are likely to have a basic grounding in maths or statistics, either at AS Level standard, as a component of their undergraduate degree or equivalent.